fobadara/techiva-bloggers/README.md

 #### Auto-correct

-In auto-correct mode, RuboCop will try to automatically fix offenses:
+In auto-correct mode, RuboCop and stylelint will try to automatically fix offenses:

+For rubocop:
 ```bash
 rubocop -A
 ```